 Often, however, caring owners struggling with life-changes or trying to cope with family tragedy realize their pet would be better off with someone else.
 They bring them to the shelter because they know the animal will be well cared for and placed in an excellent home.
 You can find just about any age, size and breed of dog at an animal shelter.
 So, if you have your mind set on a puppy, a shelter is a good place to look.
 However, if you would like a more mature dog that is likely already housebroken, you'll also find these kinds of canines at the humane society or animal center.

-Upon arrival, shelter staff carefully evaluate each animal for physical and behavioral soundness.
-They make note of quirks, and work with specialists to eliminate negative behaviors.
+Upon arrival, shelter staff carefully evaluate each animal for physical and behavioural soundness.
+They make note of quirks, and work with specialists to eliminate negative behaviours.
 Most shelters have adoption rehomers who interview potential adopters to understand their needs and lifestyle.
-This is nothing to worry about – the rehomer just wants to make sure that so they can make the perfect match for dog and owner.
+This is nothing to worry about - the rehomer just wants to make sure that so they can make the perfect match for dog and owner.

 This is an opportunity for you to find out about the dogs at the shelter too.
 There are a number of questions you should ask the rehomer.

 - Why is the dog available?